dgaydukov/cert-aws/sa/files/sa.md

 ###### Data Pipeline
 DP - ELT tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
 You can transfer data between RDS/S3/EMR/DynamoDB.
 Pipeline - runs activities (common tasks) on data nodes.
 Data node - location where pipeline reads data or where it writes data.
-Example of DP:
+Example of DP (you can schedule time when to run, like once a day):
-* extract log data from on-premise to s3
+* export of dynamoDB to s3 & export from s3 to dynamoDB (DP would launch transient EMR cluster on each run to execute export)
-* launch transient Amazon EMR cluster, load s3 data, transform it and load transformed data to s3
+* just run transient EMR cluster
-* copy transformed data from s3 to RedShift
+* rds to s3 export, s3 to rds export, rds to redshift, s3 to redshift (DP would launch ec2 on each run to execute export)

 ###### ElasticSearch & CloudSearch
 ES - open source search service, it's usually a part of ELK stack